 Eligibility and Preparation

-In order to be eligible to write an honors thesis, students must achieve a grade point average (GPA) of 3.5 or above in the Public Policy core courses and concentration courses taken by the time of application for the honors program.
-If accepted, the student must maintain a GPA of 3.5 in the course requirements for a B.A.H. in Public Policy (Public Policy core courses, concentration courses, PUBLPOL 200H Senior Honors Seminar, and PUBLPOL 199 Senior Research).
-Please note that courses not taken at Stanford are not included in calculating the GPA.
+In order to be eligible to write an honors thesis, students must achieve a grade point average (GPA) of 3.5 or above in their Public Policy major coursework taken by the time of application for the honors program.
+If accepted, the student must maintain a GPA of 3.5 in the course requirements for a B.A.H. in Public Policy (excluding PUBLPOL 199 Senior Honors Thesis Research).

 Students who intend to pursue honors work should plan their academic schedules so that most of the core courses are completed before the beginning of the senior year, and all of the core and concentration courses are completed by the end of Winter Quarter of the senior year.
 It is strongly encouraged that students pursuing honors work complete their advanced empirical methods course (preferred course is PUBLPOL 105, other options for this requirement include ECON 102C, STATS 202, PUBLPOL 303D) by the end of Spring Quarter of the junior year.
 All students pursuing honors are required to take PUBLPOL 200H Senior Honors Seminar during Autumn Quarter of the senior year.
 This scheduling gives students both the time and the necessary course background to complete their honors thesis during senior year.
 In addition, prospective honors students are encouraged to enroll in the PUBLPOL 197 Junior Honors Seminar and attend Bing Honors College.
 PUBLPOL 197 focuses on developing a research plan and learning the skills necessary to complete an honors thesis.